 17 Tjikini crowded restaurant.
 Tariq Ali seems too hot to sit in a chair retro classic white sofa.
 Exactly at 16.00 pm the discussion can begin.
 Fay open and guide the discussion with Tariq Ali.

 "Fear and Trauma is the biggest success of Suharto", said Tariq Ali.
-Events of 1965 and the human tragedy that followed is the root causes "of Indonesian arts do not flourish after the events of 1965".
+1965 and the human tragedy that followed is the root cause "Indonesian art did not develop after the events of 1965".
 The only well-known Indonesian author who thinks not terkoptasi by fear and trauma is Pramoedya Ananta Toer, people who are victims of the military dictatorship of Suharto (and the opponents of universal humanism camp, pen.).
-With populeritas work and he was once a candidate for the Nobel literature "Pramoedya can be the spokesperson for the 1965 event raised the issue internationally."
+With populeritas work and he was once a candidate for the Nobel literature "Pramoedya can be the spokesperson for the events of 1965 to raise the issue internationally."

 About this coup Tariq Ali tells a story.
 When successful coup against Chavez, a general call soldiers to blow the trumpet as a sign has been elected president of the puppet army.
-He then pointed seoang soldier who was standing with his horn.
+He then pointed seoang soldier who was standing with his trumpet.